algorithmiaio/algorithmia-rust/README.md

 ### JSON input/output

-Call an algorithm with JSON input calling `pipe` with a reference to a type that implements `rustc-serialize::Encodable`.
+Call an algorithm with JSON input calling `pipe` with a reference to a type that implements `serde::Serialize`.
-If the algorithm output is JSON, you can call `decode` to deserialize the resonse into a type that implements `rustc-serialize::Decodable`.
+If the algorithm output is JSON, you can call `decode` to deserialize the resonse into a type that implements `serde::Deserialize`.

 This includes many primitive types, tuples, `Vec`, and other collection types from the standard library: